nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 1. _We built our serverless workloads based on AWS Lambda and package them as `.zip` archives.
 Why do we need Docker?_

-   Building AWS Lambdas as `.zip` archives is like buying a car without wheels and borrowing them when going for a spin.
    [Working with Lambda container images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
 See also the benefits of using Docker that are listed in above in the [Overview section](#overview).

 2. _Should we use custom images for AWS Lambdas?_